apache/iceberg/docs/docs/flink-writes.md

 #### Use cases

-RANGE distribution can be applied an Iceberg table that either is partitioned or has SortOrder defined.
+RANGE distribution can be applied to an Iceberg table that either is partitioned or has SortOrder defined.
 For a partitioned table without SortOrder, partition columns are used as sort order.
 If SortOrder is explicitly defined for the table, it is used by the range partitioner.